Privacy and data protection statement

 (d) Personal data should be accurate and up to date where necessary.

-(e) Personal data should not be kept longer than is necessary for the purposes for which the personal data was processed.
+(e) Personal data should not be kept for no longer than is necessary for the purposes for which the personal data was processed.

 (f) Processed in a manner that ensures appropriate security of the personal data.

 12.1 For independent advice about data protection, privacy and data sharing issues, you can contact the Information Commissioner’s Office (ICO) at:

 Information Commissioner’s Office